 Importance & Scope:

 In the past few decades, AIDS is one of the major problems across the world.
 It has been reported that by the end of 1999, the AIDS epidemic had left behind a cumulative total of 11.2 million orphans, defined as children who have lost their mothers before reaching the age of 15 (UNAIDS, 1999).
 The World Health Organization further estimates that 5.3 million people, including 600,000 children under age of 15, became infected with the virus that causes AIDS this year (Olson, 2000).
 Specifically, the data coming out of the Caribbean region show that HIV/AIDS has been moving into younger and younger population groups.
 About of% 83 AIDS cases are diagnosed in people between the ages of 15 and 54 and almost half of these cases are diagnosed in people 23 to 34 years old.
 Mindful of the links between health behavior and the context of family and culture, the authors maintain that intervention strategies in West Indian communities like Grenada must take into account the broader cultural context.
 The goal is to set the contextual framework for the development of culturally responsive HIV/AIDS education and prevention programs targeted to young people and adolescents.
 Specific strategies for working with parents and adolescents from this cultural group are recommended.
 The Centers for Disease Control and Prevention (CDC) estimates that 1.2 million people are infected with HIV in the United States and that 1 in 5 (20 percent) are unaware that they are infected.
-In 2010, over 47,000 people were newly diagnosed with HIV, the majority of whom were men.
+In 2010, over 47,000 people were newly diagnosed with HIV, the majority was men.
 HIV disease is over-spoken to in the African-American people group: African-Americans make up just about one-portion of the recently analyzed cases, followed by Whites and Hispanics.

 Compelling medications have significantly decreased the quantity of deaths from AIDS since peak years of the epidemic (1993– 1998); be that as it may, more than 17,000 individuals still died from AIDS-related ailments in 2009.
 Truth be told, even among those determined to have HIV, a significant extent don't get legitimate care or stay in treatment (see figure).
 Also, the pattern of individuals living longer with HIV shows new, long -term health services challenges for this population.